The Best Home Security Systems for Pet Owners in 2025

 - No gas leak detector

-Cove’s motion sensor was just like the one from SimpliSafe.
-It wasn’t pet-immune enough for Max, but you should be fine if your furry companion weighs less than 55 pounds.
+Cove’s motion sensor is just like the one from SimpliSafe.
+It isn’t pet-immune enough for Max, but you should be fine if your pet weighs less than 55 pounds.
 For Max, though, we had to mount the sensor upside down like we did with SimpliSafe.

 >> More Options: The Best Affordable Security Systems